-9. The existing water quality and ecology of the site as determined by available data or by trend assessment or baseline surveys.
-(40 CFR 228.6(a)(9))
+9. The Existing Water Quality and Ecology of the Site as Determined by Available Data or by Trend Assessment or Baseline Surveys (40 CFR 228.6(a)(9))

-Monitoring studies have shown only short-term water-column perturbations of turbidity, and perhaps increased chemical oxygen demand (COD), resulted from disposal operations.
+Monitoring studies have shown only short-term water-column perturbations of turbidity, and perhaps increased chemical oxygen demand (COD), which resulted from disposal operations.
 No short-term sediment quality perturbation has been directly related to disposal operations.
 In general, the water and sediment quality is good throughout the disposal area and there have been no long-term adverse impacts on water and sediment quality from disposal operations.
-However, there has been a long-term impact on the grain size, and thus, on the composition of the benthos at the interim-designated site.
+In addition there has been no long-term impacts on the benthos at the interim-designated site.

-10. Potentiality for the development or recruitment of nuisance species in the disposal site.
-(40 CFR 228.6(a)(10))
+10. Potentiality for the Development or Recruitment of Nuisance Species in the Disposal Site (40 CFR 228.6(a)(10))

-With a disturbance to any benthic community, initial recolonization will be opportunistic species.
-However, these species are not nuisance species in the sense that they would interfer with other legitimate uses of the ocean or that they are human pathogens.
+With disturbance to any benthic community, initial recolonization will be by opportunistic species.
+However, these species are not nuisance species in the sense that they would interfere with other legitimate uses of the ocean or that they are human pathogens.
 Continued disposal of maintenance material at the site should not attract nor promote the development or recruitment of nuisance species.

-11. Existence at or in close proximity to the site of any significant natural or cultural features of historical importance.
-(40 CFR 228.6(a)(11))
+11. Existence At or In Close Proximity to the Site of Any Significant Natural or Cultural Features of Historical Importance (40 CFR 228.6(a)(11))

 Areas and features of historical importance were evaluated during the siting feasibility process.
-The nearest site of historical importance is located near the jetties and is well within the buffer zone surrounding the jetties.
+The nearest site of historical importance is located near the jetties, approximately 0.85 miles from the closest edge of the disposal site.
 Use of the site would not impact any known historical or cultural sites.